How the Santa Barbara Sheriff's Office is using Rapid DNA technology

 Sound policies and protocols, acknowledged and approved by all stakeholders in criminal investigations, will expand its purpose and use.
 Access to DNA analysis and the speed at which analysis is performed are the most important benefits of the instrument, allowing investigators to quickly identify decedents, helping to bring closure to the families of the deceased.

-Detective Brice Bruening began his career at the Santa Barbara County Sheriff’s Office (California) in 2007 and is currently assigned as a detective to the Coroner’s Bureau.
+This article was co-authored with Detective Brice Bruening, who began his career at the Santa Barbara County Sheriff’s Office (California) in 2007 and is currently assigned as a detective to the Coroner’s Bureau.
 During his career, he has served as a deputy sheriff, court service’s bailiff and as a field training officer.
 Collaterally, he is assigned as a member of the Sheriff’s Honor Guard and as a negotiator on the Hostage Negotiation Team.
 Detective Bruening is a two-time recipient of the H. Thomas Guerry Award for Valor.
 Detective Bruening has a bachelor’s degree in criminal justice management from Union Institute and University.